Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_TEMPLATE.md

 Now the slightly less important
 -------------
 # Our Values
 Here are the core values that should be respected!
 They are pretty neat if you ask me!
 It's not super long, and pretty easy to understand.

-(HOPEFULY!
-O_O )
+**You should know that this document is subject to change.
+There might be some things I have ethically missed, I(The person writing this) am only human after all!**

 ## Embracing snowflakes, but also... not... snowflakes?...:
 We recognize that everyone has their own unique sensitivities, boundaries, and needs.
 It's okay to be a snowflake – in fact, it's more than okay; it's human.
-And if someone is not a snowflake, a ...rock... flake, per-say, that person should not be dehumanised for having thicker skin!
+And if someone is not a snowflake, a ...rock... flake, per-say, that person should not be dehumanized for having thicker skin!

 ## Respectful accommodations:
 While we can't cater to every individual's needs all the time, we strive to be understanding and accommodating when possible.
 If you're a snowflake, we'll try our best to respect your boundaries and make you feel comfortable – but also remember that others may not share your sensitivities.

 ## Life is grey, not black and white:
 We find that this quote is a perfect analogy for the complexities of life.
-Like pixels on a black-and-white screen, there are truths out there that exist.
-These are the black and white pixels, like math, and physics, we have to really zoom-in to see these truths.
-But when you see the bigger picture, everything just seems uniformely grey! (or *gray*, whatever!)- If anyone insults someone in a hateful manner(racism, anti-Semitism, homophobic, or any other hateful comment), the person who is  receiving the insult will decide the fate the person insulting as the maintain In this case the three-strike rule can be ignored.
-The reason for this is that certain people will say these derogatory comments in sarcastic manner(as to laugh at the absurdity of the statement) some people from the targeted demographics might catch on when this happens.
-No one will be allowed to complain about someone feeling a statement goes to far EVEN AS A JOKE, even if said person is not the one receiving the (perhaps) "joke" as for certain people "jokes" like these will "hit to close to home" as many humans tend to be complete idiots.(Bigotry is idiotic) So we shouldn't expect people to just "get the joke."
-In the case where this escalates and the user insulted is not available for whatever reason, the comment will be automatically deleted as promptly as possible.
+Just like pixels on a black-and-white screen, there are truths out there that exist in stark contrast.
+These are the black and white pixels, such as mathematical equations or physical laws, which can be clearly understood when examined closely.
+However, when viewed from a broader perspective, everything appears uniformly grey – a nuanced representation of life's intricacies.

+In our community, we strive to maintain a respectful environment where everyone feels welcome and valued.
+If someone makes a hateful comment, such as racism, anti-Semitism, homophobia, or any other form of discriminatory language:

+* The individual who is targeted by the insult will have the final say in how it is handled.
+* In this case, our three-strike rule may not apply, as certain individuals might use derogatory comments in a sarcastic manner to highlight the absurdity of the statement.
+However, some people from the targeted demographics might still interpret these comments as genuine insults.
+* To avoid any confusion or hurt feelings, we will not tolerate jokes or statements that could be perceived as mocking or belittling certain groups.
+If someone feels that a comment has gone too far, even if intended as a joke, it is essential to respect their perspective and take the matter seriously.
+* In situations where the user who was insulted is unavailable for some reason, we will automatically delete the offending comment as soon as possible to prevent further harm or discomfort.

 ## Brazil
-🇧🇷 mentioned.
+🇧🇷 mentioned!

 ## Humanity over ego:
 We prioritize being kind, empathetic, and understanding over being "right" or winning arguments.
 Remember, we're all in this together!

 **THAT BEING SAID:** Someone *can* be right about something, and people should be ok being wrong.
-If someone has a hard time seeing that they are wrong, it is the responsability of the people who are right to not be "dinguses" about it.
+If someone has a hard time seeing that they are wrong, it is the responsibility of the people who are right to not be "dinguses" about it.

 ## Red Card, Yellow Card:
-Here's an exerpt of a group of fellas I like and I think they got a pretty good system:
+Here's an excerpt of a group of fellas I like, and I think they got a pretty good system:
 ```
 ‐ Wanna know what?
 Soccer's got a pretty good thing going with that card system, eh?